-- 14.5 From the above table, it is clear that the Petitioner has complied with the earlier directions of the Authority and deposited amount in the fund over & above its actual payments.
-In view thereof, the Authority has decided to allow the Petitioner, provision for Postretirement benefits, for the FY 2023-24. - 14.6 Here it is pertinent to mention that since audited accounts of the Petitioner for the FY 2022-23, are not yet available, therefore, information provided by the Petitioner for the FY 2022-23, has been relied upon for working out provision for post-retirement benefits for the FY 2023-24. - 14.7 The amount for the FY 2023-24, has been worked out by applying pension increases announced by the Federal Government in Budget FY 2024, on the amount provided by the pate 9

-Petitioner for the FY 2022-23.
-Accordingly, the amount for the FY 2023-24 works out as Rs.6,330 million.
-The same is hereby allowed to the Petitioner for its both Distribution and Supply of Power Functions.
+- 14.5.
+From the above table, it is clear that the Petitioner has complied with the earlier directions of the Authority and deposited excess amount in the fund over & above its actual payments.
+In view thereof, the Authority has also decided to allow the Petitioner, provision for Postretirement benefits, for the FY 2023-24. - 14.6.
+Here it is pertinent to mention that since audited accounts of the Petitioner for the FY 2022-23, are not yet available, therefore, information provided by the Petitioner for the FY 2022-23, has been relied upon for working out provision for post-retirement benefits for the FY 2023-24. - 14.7.
+The amount for the FY 2023-24, has been worked out by applying pension increases announced by the Federal Government in Budget FY 2024, on the amount provided by the Petitioner for the FY 2022-23.
+The Authority observed that the amount requested by the Petitioner for the FY 2023-24, is reasonable and hence the same is allowed to the Petitioner for its both Distribution and Supply of Power Functions.
+Thus, the Petitioner is allowed an amount to Rs.20,427 million as provision for post-retirement benefits, for the FY 2023-24, as per its request, for its both Distribution and Supply of Power Functions.

-- 14.8 The Petitioner is directed to deposit the amount of provision, over and above their actual post-retirement benefit payments, in the Fund and in case of failure to deposit the excess amount in the Fund, the same shall be adjusted/deducted in the subsequent tariff determination and from thereon, only actual amounts paid and amount transferred into the fund would be allowed. - 14.9 Since the Audited accounts of the Petitioner, do not provide bifurcation of post-retirement benefits in terms of Distribution and Supply Functions, therefore, for the purpose of allocation of total cost of post-retirement benefits in terms of Distribution and Supply Functions, the criteria as adopted by the Petitioner has been used.
-Accordingly, the cost of post-retirement benefits for the FY 2023-24, pertaining to the Distribution Function, works out as Rs.5,796 million, to be adjusted in the MYT Control period as per the adjustment mechanism provided in the instant determination. - 14.10 Considering the fact that the Petitioner is obligated to pay to its pensioners, the pension increases announced by the Federal Government, therefore, being an un-controllable cost, the Authority has decided to actualize the post-retirement benefits cost of the Petitioner for the relevant year, based on its audited accounts.
-The impact of any such adjustment would allowed as part of PYA in the next indexation/ adjustment request or tariff determination as the case may be.
+- 14.8.
+The Petitioner is directed to deposit the amount of provision, over and above their actual post-retirement benefit payments, in the Fund and in case of failure to deposit the excess amount in the Fund, the same shall be adjusted/deducted in the subsequent tariff determination and from thereon, only actual amounts paid and amount transferred into the fund would be allowed. - 14.9.
+Since the Audited accounts of the Petitioner, do not provide bifurcation of post-retirement benefits in terms of Distribution and Supply Functions, therefore, for the purpose of allocation of total cost of post-retirement benefits in terms of Distribution and Supply Functions, the criteria as adopted by the Petitioner has been used.
+Accordingly, the cost of post-retirement benefits for the FY 2023-24, pertaining to the Distribution Function, works out as Rs.18,615 million, to be adjusted in the MYT Control period as per the adjustment mechanism provided in the instant determination. - 14.10.
+Considering the fact that the Petitioner is obligated to pay to its pensioners, the pension increases announced by the Federal Government, therefore, being an un-controllable cost, the Authority has decided to actualize the post-retirement benefits cost of the Petitioner for the relevant year, based on its audited accounts.
+The impact of any such adjustment would allowed as part of PYA in the next indexation/adjustment request or tariff determination as the case may be.